 Is it hard for newcomers to pick up the ultrasound skills that are needed to work with portable ultrasound machines?

-Ultrasound is a technique that initially requires a bit of practise but, by scanning every patient you see, you can quickly build on your experience.
+Ultrasound is a technique that initially requires a bit of practice but, by scanning every patient you see, you can quickly build on your experience.
 Some of my colleagues are still learning, attending courses to get familiar with the technique and its advantages.

 What’s the future of portable ultrasound?